Snap out of the Gloom!

-TIM BUTCHER, the editor of the annual Rugby League Yearbook, published by League Publications Limited, hits back at those within and close to Rugby League who continually complain about the state of the game.
+Tim Butcher, the editor of the annual League Express Rugby League Yearbook, hits back at those within and close to Rugby League who continually complain about the state of the game.

 What strange days we live in!

-Three weeks ago we were told on page three that Sky was asking for change in the structure of Rugby League, after it apparently expressed its dissatisfaction with the quality of some games it has broadcast this season.
+Three weeks ago we were told in League Express that Sky was asking for change in the structure of Rugby League, after it apparently expressed its dissatisfaction with the quality of some games it has broadcast this season.

 Are you serious?
 Who at Sky specifically expressed their dissatisfaction?
 The CEO, one of the presenters?
 A cameraman (person)?